Darren Balmforth

 Darren Bruce Balmforth (born 16 October 1972 in Hobart) is an Australian former lightweight rower.
 He was a twelve-time Australian national champion, a world champion and an Olympic silver medallist.

 Club and state rowing

 Balmforth commenced his rowing as a coxswain at Rose Bay High School in Hobart.
 His senior rowing was from the Lindisfarne Rowing Club in Hobart.
-He won a Tasmanian Institute of Sport Scholarship from 1993 to 2003 and was named as the Tasmanian Institute of Sport's Athlete of the Year in 1999 & 2000.
+He won a Tasmanian Institute of Sport Scholarship from 1993 to 2003 and was named as the Tasmanian Institute of Sport's Athlete of the Year in 1999 and 2000.

 Balmforth rowed in Tasmanian representative men's lightweight fours contesting the Penrith Cup at the Interstate Regatta within the Australian Rowing Championships in 1994 and from 1998 to 2002.

 His Tasmanian crews were victorious in 1999, 2000, 2001 and 2002.

 International representative rowing

 Balmforth first represented Australia in the lightweight double scull at the 1994 World Rowing U23 Championships in Paris.
 He placed second.
 That same year he was selected in the Australian senior lightweight squad and seated at three in the lightweight eight who raced at the 1994 World Rowing Championships in Indianapolis.
 That crew finished in tenth place.